School of Biological Sciences

 Bangor is a UK centre of research excellence in herpetology, with three full-time faculty staff specialising in amphibians and reptiles.
 You will not only enjoy the resources expected of a modern centre of animal biology but will also benefit from the proximity of an exceptional range of natural habitats where field work, an integral part of the degree, is conducted.
 We are unusual among British universities in having our own substantial zoology museum, and being part of the Environment Centre Wales which is a partnership venture between Bangor University and the Natural Environment Research Council’s Centre for Ecology & Hydrology (CEH).

 Students are required to take 120 credits each year made up of lectures, practicals and interactive exercises, as well as field trips and tutorials in years 1 and 2.
-The final year includes an Integrated Research project, supervised by a staff member on a subject of your interest.
+The final year includes an experimental project or a literature review, supervised by a staff member on a subject of your interest.
 Modules become more specialised as the degree progresses and the number of compulsory modules varies between years.
 Assessment is by a mixture of formal examination and continuous assessment.
 Welsh medium modules are also available.

 The first year is a general year for all of our zoology related degrees, which will introduce students to several important aspects of modern biology.
 Students are required to take two compulsory lecture modules, one module in key skills and one practical module.
 Students can choose to take 30 credits of optional modules.
 In addition there are tutorials with individual members of staff.